Tremolo333/ASU-simpy/README.md

       Link to streamlit github repo: https://github.com/health-data-science-OR/streamlit_tutorial

-3) () Run the model with all means of IAT distributions decreased by 10%, monitor the stroke patients to answer the secondary question (the percentage of patients admitted to the stoke unit within 4 hours of arrival, bed occupancy and if more bed capacity is needed. )
+3) (Toghether) Run the model with all means of IAT distributions decreased by 10%, monitor the stroke patients to answer the secondary question (the percentage of patients admitted to the stoke unit within 4 hours of arrival, bed occupancy and if more bed capacity is needed. )

 4) (Toghether) Bring the code to PEP8 standarts, check if it can be simplified.